 The scientists can tell these grains came from ancient stars because they have highly unusual isotopic signatures.
 (Isotopes are different atoms of the same chemical element that have a slightly different mass.)

 Different stars produce different proportions of isotopes.
 But the material from which our solar system was fashioned was mixed and homogenized before the solar system formed.
-So all of the planets and the Sun have the pretty much the same isotopic composition, known simply as “solar.”
+So all of the planets and the Sun have pretty much the same isotopic composition, known simply as “solar.”

 Meteorites, most of which are pieces of asteroids, have the solar composition as well, but trapped deep within the primitive ones are pure samples of stars.
 The isotopic compositions of these presolar grains provide clues to the complex nuclear and convective processes operating within stars, which are poorly understood.